Tej-Sharma/3d-rendering-opengl-glfw-soil-cpp/README.md

 Uses a few basic shaders written in the OpenGL shading language, GLSL.

+## Code

+Display, Shader, and main.cpp is where the bulk of the content is at.

 ## Usage

 Feel free to incorporate the code and shader files in your own code examples.